Usman-Asghar/careaxiom/README.md

 iii: POST Method is used for updating an existing Airport record.
 iv: DELETE Method is used for deleting an existing Airport record.

+#Steps for running the Application
+i: Run Apache and MySQL server using xamp.
+ii: Use Advanced Rest Client.